Letitbe133/alone-on-mars/README.md

 ## WTF A-Frame ?

-Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
+[A-Frame](https://aframe.io) is a web framework for building great virtual reality experiences.

 Make WebVR with HTML and Entity-Component.
 Works on Vive, Rift, Quest, desktop, mobile platforms.